aviaryan/BigEval.js/README.md

 [![npm](https://img.shields.io/npm/dm/bigeval.svg)]()
 [![npm](https://img.shields.io/npm/l/bigeval.svg)]()

 An alternative to JavaScript's eval() for solving mathematical expressions.
 It can be extended to use the *Big Number* libraries available to provide results with maximum precision.
-See [Releases](https://github.com/aviaryan/BigEval.js/releases) for compressed script (~4kb) download.

 ### Installation